-1. Requirements.
+A. Requirements.

-The length of the bill is discretionary, but one to five pages (1-5 pages) is appropriate.
-Competitors shall determine proper formatting.
-Inclusion of "findings" at the beginning of the bill is discretionary.
-Findings are included to be persuasive, but are sometimes attacked by legislators and opponents of a bill.
+The length of the bill is discretionary, but one (1) to five (5) pages is appropriate.
+Competitors shall determine proper formatting based on their own research.
+Inclusion of "findings" or "purpose" at the beginning of the bill is discretionary.
+Findings and purpose are usually included to be persuasive, but are sometimes attacked by legislators and opponents of a bill, so prepare accordingly.

-The fact sheet must be no more than one-page (1-page) and one-side (1-side) in length.
+The fact sheet must be no more than one (1) page and one (1) side in length.